Lake Winnipeg Regulation

 Lake Winnipeg collects run-off water from a 1,000,000 square kilometre drainage basin, which extends from the Canadian Rockies in western Canada to within 19 km of Lake Superior in eastern Canada, and south to 4 states in the USA.

 The waters of Lake Winnipeg flow north and leave the lake via the Nelson River, which eventually flows into Hudson Bay.
 The main tributaries of Lake Winnipeg are the Winnipeg and Saskatchewan rivers.
-Combined, these 2 rivers account for 75 per cent of the inflow, while the waters from the Red, Dauphin, Bloodvein, and Berens rivers, plus other smaller tributaries, make up the remaining 25 per cent.
+Combined, these 2 rivers account for 75% of the inflow, while the waters from the Red, Dauphin, Bloodvein, and Berens rivers, plus other smaller tributaries, make up the remaining 25%.

 The natural inflows to Lake Winnipeg are greatest in the spring and summer, due to the snow melt during warmer weather combining with the naturally heavier rainfalls in spring and early summer.
 By fall, the tributary waters abate as a result of drier conditions.
 With winter’s onset, inflows decrease as snow does not contribute to the runoff until the following spring.
 Because of its large surface area (24,420 km2), Lake Winnipeg’s level rises and falls very slowly as a result of the difference between inflow and outflow.